caseyanderson/bukobot/cura_notes.md

 In general, our recommended profile settings can be found on the Desktop of the Macmini attached to the MAKEiT Pro-L. Simply navigate to the profile that is write for your job and load it into Cura by navigating to `File > Open Profile` and then selecting the desired profile.
 Start with these settings for job attempt number 1 and augment to suit your needs as necessary for successive jobs.

+## Cleanup Procedure

+1. Click the knob and scroll down to `Filament`
+2. Scroll to `Filament 1`, click to proceed
+3. Scroll to `Remove filament1`, click to proceed
+4. After the Nozzle reaches 210 degrees the filament will automatically retract.
+If you are using the Making Lab's filament note that it **must be returned to its plastic bucket**
+5. Power down the MAKEiT Pro-L, log out from the Macmini

 ## Best Practices

 * Do not expect your object to turn out perfectly the first time your print it